 - The saddle can be higher or lower depending on the the player’s style and needs: lower is softer and easier to play.
 Higher is louder but harder to play.

 - The truss rod is adjusted to between .003 to .007 of an inch forward relief depending on the instruments string length.

 Action is set up for the individual player.
-Beginning guitarist need lower action and to play quieter while they are building their hand strength and finger tip callouses.
+Beginning guitarists play quieter while they are building their hand strength and finger tip callouses and need lower action.
 Higher action makes the guitar louder, but requires stronger hands.
 This is good for playing in groups.

 Another reason for high action or buzzing is the frets.
 High frets that are causing the buzzing can be leveled and recrowned.
 A partial refret maybe required when the dents in the frets are two deep to be recrowned.
 A full refret will include leveling the fingerboard itself.